cammytown/bot-aukerman/README.md

 Under heavy development.

-# TODO / Ideas
+# Todo / Ideas / Roadmap
 - move these into Github issues
 - features
-    - intent parsing of phrases; use to improve functionality (i.e. determine next speaker, add characters dynamically, etc.)
     - add characters during performance; esp. automatically from dialogue introducing new characters
-    - edit working script during performance to adjust context (will require some slightly complex architecture… set global context state index to point of edit and beyond)
+    - editable working script during performance to adjust context (will require some slightly complex architecture… set global context state index to point of edit and beyond)
-- improving output
+- improving LLM output
     - decrease likelihood of \n token?
     - repetition penalty when implemented in llmber
 - improve input processing
+    - intent parsing of phrases; use to improve functionality (i.e. determine next speaker, add characters dynamically, etc.)
     - consider trying to detect where punctuation marks go to assist LLM in understanding intention (and to improve output script quality)
     - allow option of having character-specific initialization dialogue scripts (i.e. example scripts) that get fed only to chatbot associated with that character
 - improving codebase